cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ## Creating a Revolution Geometry

-This example demonstrates creating a more complex axisymmetric geometry using revolution.
+This example demonstrates creating a more complex axisymmetric geometry using a revolution operation.

 ![Revolution geometry example](FIGURES/salome9.jpg)